cherose-sem/UFO_Compilation/III. Prototyping & Evaluation/README.md

 Do following steps to start the `pingBot.sh`

-1. Create a new file, and call it `pingBot.sh` it should contains following code:
+1. Create a new file, and call it `pingBot.sh`
+It should contains following code:
 ```
 echo "Pinging Germany"
 ping 139.59.132.185 -n 10 -l 32 >> ping_germany.txt